blues/sparrow-reference-web-app/README.md

 The Sparrow Reference Web App uses a series of environment variables to store project-specific configuration.
 You _must_ define your own values for these variables for the Sparrow Reference Web App to run.
-You can follow the following steps to do so.
+You can complete the following steps to do so.

+1. Create a new `.env` file in the root folder of your project.
-1. Copy the [.env.example](.env.example) file, and name it `.env`.
+1. Copy the contents of this repo’s [.env.example](.env.example) file, and paste it in your new `.env` file.
 1. Change the required values in your `.env` to your own values using the steps below.

 #### HUB_AUTH_TOKEN

 The Sparrow Reference Web App needs access to your Notehub project in order to